nspec/NSpec.VsAdapter/README.md

 ## Minimum requirements

-It currently supports test projects based on .NET Framework 4.5 and later, and NSpec 1.0.7 and later.
+It currently supports test projects based on .NET Framework 4.5 and later, and NSpec 1.0.x.
 It can be installed in Visual Studio 2013 and 2015.

 ## Usage